ez-framework/ez-framework/README.md

 The only dependency is Nats.

 It can:
 1. Election: Perform leader election easily.
+[DONE]

   * See: https://github.com/tylertreat/nats-leader-election/blob/master/main.go

-  * [DONE]

 2. Election: Easy way to execute functions only as a leader.

-  * [DONE]
+[DONE]

 3. Election: Easy way to execute functions only as a follower.

-  * [DONE]
+[DONE]

 4. Config: Easy way to receive messages on every node via pubsub.
+[DONE]

 5. Config: Easy way to update config and password via key-value store and pubsub to update cache.